aronerben/aronerben.github.io/agda-posts/set-up-agda-hakyll.lagda.md

 ---
-title: how to set up agda
-description: blubber
+title: Literate Agda with Hakyll
+description: Literate Agda has its own HTML transformer.
+In this blog post I show how to hook it up with Hakyll, including a working watch mode!
+published: 2021-02-15
+updated: 2021-02-20
 ---
+## Gauss
+### Gauss

 ```haskell
 config :: Configuration